Developmental Psychology: Key Stages in Human Growth and Learning

 8. Ego Integrity vs. Despair (late adulthood)

-Erikson believed that successfully navigating each crisis leads to the development of specific virtues or strengths.
+Erikson suggested that successfully resolving each crisis fosters specific virtues or strengths.

-For instance, resolving the trust vs. mistrust conflict in infancy results in the virtue of hope.
+For example, managing the trust vs. mistrust challenge in infancy cultivates the virtue of hope.

-His theory emphasizes the interplay between biological, psychological, and social factors in shaping personality and behavior throughout life.
+His theory underscores the interplay of biological, psychological, and social dynamics in personality and behavior development throughout life.

 Sigmund Freud and Psychosexual Stages

-Sigmund Freud’s psychosexual theory posits that personality develops through a series of stages focused on erogenous zones.
+Sigmund Freud’s psychosexual theory indicates that personality develops through a sequence of stages centered on erogenous zones.

 1. Oral (0-1 year)